Afghanistan hopes for lasting peace as 'reduction in violence' takes hold | DW | 26.02.2020

 Sayed Ghufranullah, a shopkeeper at the local market, said the peace deal has increased business.

-This is promising sign in a community where people who can't afford to pay smugglers to take them out of Afghanistan have even relocated to the provincial capital, Jalalabad, or the national capital, Kabul.
+It is a promising sign in a community where people who can't afford to pay smugglers to take them out of Afghanistan have even relocated to the provincial capital, Jalalabad, or the national capital, Kabul.

 "We hope it will be extended and turn into a real nationwide ceasefire," said Ghufranullah, who has lived in Khogyani his entire life.